-Service Social Juif in Brussels provides homecare, transportation, a pool of Jewish family physicians for rapid reponse to the medical needs of homebound Nazi victims, and other services.
-The Royal Society for Jewish Welfare (“Centrale”) in Antwerp provides kosher meal delivery to homes and hospitals, case management, homecare, operates an old age home, and runs a Medical Psychological Center.
+Service Social Juif in Brussels provides homecare, transportation, a pool of Jewish family physicians for rapid response to the medical needs of homebound Nazi victims, and other services.

 Most Nazi victims in Denmark are immigrants from Poland and Hungary, and did not have the opportunity to build up substantial pensions.
 With state support for homecare and other welfare programs insufficient to meet demand, the Jewish Community of Copenhagen is playing an increasingly important role.
 The Claims Conference funds a case worker for survivors, as well as meal deliveries, medical equipment, medicine and transportation.

 With the introduction of the Euro in Greece, prices tripled but salaries and pensions did not.
 Greece’s social system does not function as well as in other European countries, with state pensions covering less than one-third of expenses.
 The Central Board of Jewish Communities in Greece represents the eight main Jewish communities and provides homecare, emergency financial assistance, and other services with Claims Conference funding.